Noway92/Voice-Assistant-AI-Agent/src/evaluation/README.md

 - Set `is_offline=True` to use Ollama for evaluations (slower but no API costs)
 - RAG evaluation requires ChromaDB connection (configured via .env)
 - E2E evaluation resets conversation history between scenarios
-- Quality evaluation can work offline with heuristic fallback